DMC2003/Ai-study-notes-generator/README.md

 ## 📌 How it works
 1. User inputs a topic
-2. Prompt is sent to Gemini API
+2. Prompt is sent to Groq API
 3. Model generates structured notes
 4. Output is displayed and optionally saved